 Chemo Session No 7

-The blood tests taken before Ringo’s seventh chemo were not quite right so he had to have an injection of B12 before the chemo got going.
+The blood tests taken before Ringo’s seventh chemo were not quite right and, in particular, showed he was anaemic.
+So he had to have an injection of B12 before the chemo got going.
 The B12 injection became a regular feature of subsequent treatment sessions.

 Weariness Was Setting In